Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 ### What is EngageIDE?
-EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
+EngageIDE is a free IDE for building PC desktop GUI apps based on EngageUI.
 It is an EngageUI app implemented in C++ using wxWidgets.
 It can be used to produce a single C++ app codebase
 that can be built to run on Linux, Windows and OSX.